 This post may contain compensated links.
 Find more info in our disclosure policy.

-An epic road trip through Jordan saw us fall in love with its stunning scenery, amazing historic sights, delicious food and chaotic cities and we wanted to share the best things to do in Jordan.
-Each day was filled to the brim with incredible bucketlist sights: from floating in the Dead Sea to exploring the ancient rose red city of Petra, Jordan stole our hearts.
+An epic road trip through Jordan saw us fall in love with its stunning scenery, amazing historical sights, delicious food and chaotic cities and we wanted to share the best things to do in Jordan.
+Each day was filled to the brim with incredible bucket list sights: from floating in the Dead Sea to exploring the ancient rose-red city of Petra, Jordan stole our hearts.
 We’ve narrowed a million amazing moments down into 30 of the best things to do in Jordan which should be at the top of any bucketlist!

 1 | Roman ruins of Jerash